crolllab/teaching/Bioinformatics_Tools/Course_2_Intro_CL/README.md

 ### Report to submit

 Please compile brief answers to the questions for your report ("Q1", "Q2", etc.).
 Depending on the question, you can add a short text, some code or a graphic.
+The answers can be in a text file, Word doc, etc.

+You can work alone or in groups.
+Every student should submit their own report through Moodle though.
+No copy-pasting, please.
+Formulate answers in your own words.

 ## How to install software (the easy way)